microsoft/winget-cli/README.md

 ## Data/Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
+Note however that no data collection is performed when using your private builds.
 See the [privacy statement](privacy.md) for more details.